U.S. Department of State Seal

 Fees: Vary

 Comments: Divorce certificates are available for Buddhist divorces, Christian divorces, and Christian and non-Christian divorces.
-Divorce records are only issued in Buddhist and Christian divorces and must have a judge’s signature.
-A notarized affidavit, signed only by a lawyer or ward administrator, for the aforementioned parties is not a legal document for divorce purposes.
-For a Muslim divorce, a certified divorce certificate is not custom in country, and the couple may execute a notarized affidavit, which includes their and a Muslim official’s signature.
+Divorce records for Buddhist parties must have a signature from a township court or higher.
+Divorce records for Christian divorces, and Christian and non-Christian divorces must have a signature of a judge from a district court or higher.
+A notarized affidavit, signed only by a lawyer or ward/village administrator, is not a valid legal document for divorce purposes.
+For a Muslim divorce, a certified divorce certificate is not customary in Myanmar; instead the couple may execute a notarized affidavit, which includes a signature from the divorced parties and from an official from an Islamic organization.
 There is no official record for Muslim divorces.

 Adoption Certificates

 Available: Generally available.
-The only Burmese adoptions recognized for U.S. immigration purposes are Kittima adoptions.
+The only Burmese adoption recognized for U.S. immigration purpose is a Kittima adoption.
 All parties in a Kittima adoption must be Buddhist at the time of the adoption.
-All Kittima adoptions taking place after April 1, 1941, must be registered with the government to be valid.
+All Kittima adoptions taking place after April 1, 1941, must be registered with the Office of the Registration of Deeds to be valid.
 (Note: Legal custody of a child starts from the date of the Kittima decree.)

 Fees: Varies